How do I apply?

 - Students must be in good academic standing

-- PLU Peace Scholars must also commit to attending all parts of the program (2015 and 2016 Nobel Peace Prize Forums in March, 7-week summer program in Norway).
+- PLU Peace Scholars must also commit to attending all parts of the program (2016 and 2017 Nobel Peace Prize Forums and 7-week summer program in Norway).

 What are the components of the application?

-- A 1,000 word essay that addresses the following:
+- An essay not to exceed 1,000 words that addresses the following:

 Peace Scholars Essay Prompt:

-The main focus of your essay is “What it means to you to be a scholar of peace”
+The main focus of your essay is “What does “a scholar of peace” mean to you?”

 To help explain that, please include: